-Mount Nangar walking track is a 6km, grade 5 hike located in Nangar National Park, New South Wales.
-The hike should take around 3.5 hours to complete.
+Mount Nangar walking track is a 6km, grade 5 hike in Nangar National Park, New South Wales.
+This hike typically takes 3.5 hours to complete.

 For the best view in the park, take Mount Nangar walking track from Dripping Rock out across open country and then up a gentle hill.
 Following the valley through mugga ironbark and red stringybark woodlands, you'll come to the plateau of Mount Nangar, where you're surrounded by mountain heathland.
 Mount Nangar lookout offers views over open grazing country - on a clear day you can see to Mount Canobolas on the outskirts of Orange.
 Along the escarpment, birdwatchers may see peregrine or brown falcons and wedge-tailed eagles.